nkohari/nate.io/content/work.md

 ## My Career {% #career %}

 {% work from="2024" to="now" job="Founder of Ardent" location="remote from Raleigh, NC" %}
-Building the world's easiest way for everyone to build and share AI workflows, regardless of whether or not they know how to code.
+Building the world's easiest way for everyone to build and share AI-powered software, regardless of whether or not they know how to code.
 {% /work %}

 {% work from="2019" to="2024" job="Staff Software Engineer at Stripe" location="remote from Raleigh, NC" %}